The ultimate guide to green energy tariffs

 By installing specialist equipment, like solar panels or wind turbines, you can create 100% green energy to power your business or home.
 Not only does this give you peace of mind on where your energy is coming from, but if your energy generation system is efficient - such as south-facing solar panels - you could end up saving more money than with a provider.

-What are the advantages of green energy?
+What are the advantages of a green energy contract?

 1. It’s great for the environment

 One thing that all sources of renewable energy have in common is that they create less pollution than fossil fuels and almost zero global warming emissions.
 When compared to the amount of carbon dioxide emitted from coal, it’s clear to see how green energy benefits the environment:

 0.02 - 0.04 CO2E/kWh (about 99% less than coal)

 0.07 - 0.2 CO2E/kWh (about 94% less than coal)

 0.1 - 0.2 CO2E/kWh (about 94% less than coal)

 0.1 - 0.5 CO2E/kWh (about 86% less than coal)